 The Statement of Financial Activities (SoFA) reports the main charitable activities undertaken.
 The FRSSE and the charities SORP (FRSSE) paragraph 4.2, require comparatives to be given for all items in the SoFA.
 A total funds figure is required for the prior year for each line heading (paragraph 4.8), but the comparatives for other items may be given in the notes (paragraph 4.2), which is the case here.
+Where an item relates only to one class of fund, in this case endowment funds, the total fund figure for the prior year is itself the comparative figure for that class of funds, for example this is the case for the investment management costs incurred by the charity.

-The income notes 3 and expenditure notes 4 and 6 have been modified to disclose the prior year comparative figures for unrestricted and restricted income funds.
+The income note 3 and expenditure note 7 have been modified to disclose the prior year comparative figures for unrestricted and restricted income funds.
 Alternatively the charity could have either provided a SoFA for the prior year in the form of a note or instead have added extra columns to the current year SoFA to put the comparative figures side by side.